-9.3.3 Instruments estimating the scatter coefficient
+9.3.3 Instruments measuring estimating the scatter coefficient

 The attenuation of light in the atmosphere is due to both scattering and absorption.
 The presence of pollutants in the vicinity of industrial zones, ice crystals (freezing fog) or dust may make the absorption term significant.
 However, in general, the absorption factor is negligible and the scatter phenomena due to reflection, refraction, or diffraction on water droplets constitute the main factor reducing visibility.
-The extinction coefficient may then be considered as equal to the scatter coefficient, and an instrument for determining the latter can, therefore, be used to estimate MOR.
+The extinction coefficient may then be considered as equal to the scatter coefficient, and an instrument for measuringdetermining the latter can, therefore, be used to estimate MOR.

-Measurements are most conveniently taken by concentrating a beam of light on a small volume of air and by determining, through photometric means, the proportion of light scattered in a sufficiently large solid angle in directions where scattering provides the best estimate of the scatter coefficient in all conditions.
+Measurements are most conveniently taken by concentrating a beam of light on a small volume of air and by determining, through photometric means, the proportion of light scattered in a sufficiently large solid angle and in directions which are not critical where scattering provides the best estimate of the scatter coefficient in all conditions.
 Provided that it is completely screened from interference from other sources of light, or that the light source is modulated, an instrument of this type can be used during both the day and night.
 The scatter coefficient b is a function that may be written in the following form:

-$$b = \frac{2\pi}{\Phi_v} \int_0^{\pi} I(\phi) \sin(\phi) d\phi$$ (9.17)
+$$b = \frac{2\pi}{\Phi{\nu}} \int{0}^{\pi} I(\phi) \sin(\phi) d\phi$$ (9.17)

-where Φ_v is the flux entering the volume of air V and $I(\phi)$ is the intensity of the light scattered in direction φ with respect to the incident beam.
+where $\Phi{V}$ is the flux entering the volume of air V and $I(\Phi \phi)$ is the intensity of the light scattered in direction $\Phi \phi$ with respect to the incident beam.